AdobeDocs/experience-manager-65.en/help/sites-administering/touch-ui-principal-view.md

 ### Using Restrictions {#using-restrictions}

-In addition to list of privileges and the Permission Type on a given path, this screen also allows to add restrictions for fine grained access control as shown below:
+In addition to the list of privileges and the Permission Type on a given path, this screen also lets you add restrictions for fine grained access control as shown below:

 ![Add restrictions](assets/image2019-3-21_1-4-14.png)

 >[!NOTE]
 >
->For more information on what each restriction means, please consult [the Jackrabbit Oak Documentation](https://jackrabbit.apache.org/oak/docs/security/authorization/restriction.html).
+>For more information on what each restriction means, see [the Jackrabbit Oak Documentation](https://jackrabbit.apache.org/oak/docs/security/authorization/restriction.html).

 Restrictions can be added as shown below by choosing the restriction type, entering the value and hitting the **+** icon.